-I made a “Puppies Wanted” sign using Cricut vinyl and one of my white foam core photo reflectors.
-A similar sign could be easily painted (with more time), but this way I can remove and reuse the board if needed.
-I did need to make a few holes to tie it to the gate (especially with the wind), but nothing too detrimental to re-use.
+I made a “Puppies Wanted” sign using Cricut vinyl (affiliate link) and one of the white foam core boards (affiliate link) that I had on hand for using as a photo reflector.
+A similar sign could be easily painted (with more time).
+But by temporarily using vinyl, I can remove and reuse the board if needed.
+I did have to make a few holes to tie it to the gate (especially with the wind), but nothing too detrimental to re-use.

 DIY Dog Paw Halloween Pumpkin

 Our letterbox was tied with a big black bow and topped with a dog paw eyed Halloween pumpkin.
 Halloween is in our spring and not widely celebrated in New Zealand, so we don’t have the big orange carving pumpkins that our furfriends overseas are used to decorating.
 Pumpkins here are for eating and usually rather small and dense.
 So, we cheated a little!